 It took YEARS for Satan’s flaxen cords to turn into rough, strong cords that could bind me forever.
 But bind me, he did.
 And so, for many years, alcohol was essential in my life.
 I could see no way out of the noose Satan had placed around my neck as he led me carefully down to hell.

 I have learned many lessons from alcoholism.
 One of the most important is this:

 My personal strength has VERY LITTLE to do with my success in recovery.

 Once upon a time, I took great solace in Paul’s teachings to the Corinthians, where he said:

 “… God is faithful, who will not suffer you to be tempted above that ye are able…”— 1 Corinthians 10:13

-Then I realized (over and over again) that I actually WAS being tempted beyond what I was able to resist.
+Then I realized (over and over again) that I was being tempted beyond what I could resist.
 Addiction is insidious.
 It physically changes our brain function.
 It overrides all our best intentions and our better judgment.
 “I’ll never do it again,” we say, and then we do it again.
 And again.
 And again.

 So, what happens when we ARE tempted beyond our own strength to resist?